pinniped-9bb7d9/Breakout/README.md

 # Time Details and Changelist

-Forked the original repository and run the project - received a compiler error originated from the 'PowerFireBall' class due to its header file being included in the header file for the 'PowerupBase' class.
+(0010) Forked the original repository and run the project - received a compiler error originated from the 'PowerFireBall' class due to its header file being included in the header file for the 'PowerupBase' class.
 Removing this include resolved the compiler issue.
-It took me 5-10 minutes to identify and resolve this issue.